Circle Slide: Release

-The original title for the album was "Laugh Loop," and this was even written on the final master tapes delivered to Myrrh.
-However, Willett insisted the band use another song title for the album, so "Circle Slide" was ultimately selected.
+The original title for the album was Laugh Loop, and this was even written on the final master tapes delivered to Myrrh.
+However, Willett insisted the band use another song title for the album, so Circle Slide was ultimately selected.

-The newly-retitled Circle Slide was released on October 23, 1990, on CD and cassette.
-The first single released from the album was the heavy, rhythm-driven "Restore My Soul," which peaked at No. 3 on the Christian rock charts on January 28, 1991, "an amazing feat for a song six and-a-half minutes long."
+The newly-retitled album was released on October 23, 1990, on CD and cassette.
+The first single released from Circle Slide was the heavy, rhythm-driven "Restore My Soul," which peaked at No. 3 on the Christian rock charts on January 28, 1991, "an amazing feat for a song six and-a-half minutes long."
 The band's follow up single, "About Love," was the album's second top ten hit, peaking at No. 6 on June 3, 1991.
 Although Circle Slide was more lyrically somber than Wide-Eyed Wonder, it ended up being the band's best-selling album for Myrrh.

 By the release of this album, Myrrh had inked a new distribution deal with Epic Records, and Epic released Circle Slide to mainstream record stores in April 1991.
 Unlike the custom EP that A&M worked to college rock stations for Wide-Eyed Wonder, Epic simply released "Restore My Soul" as a single to mainstream rock stations, which met with little success.

 The band's continued dissatisfaction with the contemporary Christian music industry where their music could only get limited exposure led Choir manager Paul Emery to issue a press release saying, "The band has grown frustrated with the constraints of a marketplace that values spiritual slogans over musical creativity."
 Hindalong would later deny that the band "hated Christian music and would never do it again," but did confirm that the Choir was "in pursuit of secular distribution."
 He added, "We're not bitter and frustrated; we're just trying to broaden our audience."
 Circle Slide would turn out to be the band's final release for a major Christian label, and it wouldn't be until 1993's Kissers and Killers that the Choir would aggressively pursue a mainstream record deal.

+25th anniversary remaster (2015)

 In 2015, Circle Slide was remastered and released as a 25th Anniversary Edition.
 It was issued on vinyl for the first time, and the CD release was a two-disc set that featured a second CD with audio commentary on every track from Daugherty, Hindalong, Michaels and Willett, the latter of whom originally signed the Choir to MyrrhLA.